When you’re done with your configuration of the orchestration tasks, you probably want to test it. You can run the orchestration manually:

 Because the actual orchestration runs with the token stored within that orchestration, the trigger token needs no access to any buckets or tables.

-Note: for historical reasons, specifying the Orchestrator component in component permissions is optional.
-I.e. the the token will work also if it has access to no components.
+Note: For historical reasons, specifying the Orchestrator component in component permissions is optional.
+It means that the token will also work if it has access to no components.

 Running things in the KBC platform is designed around the concept of background jobs.
 One of the key properties is that the same configuration of the same component cannot run in parallel.
 This is primarily a safety measure to maintain consistency of the output data produced by that configuration.
 In a more technical way, we can say that jobs running the same configuration are serialized.